lverwimp/tf-lm/README.md

 This repository contains scripts for recurrent neural network language modeling with TensorFlow.

+!!!
+Disclaimer: This project is still under development and not everything has been tested very thoroughly yet.

 # Installation and setup

 * Python version used: 2.7.5.